How to plan a trip in 12 steps

 3. Research on the cost of living

-Knowing the cost of living at the location (or locations) of your choice will help you understand if your plan is feasible or if you will have to make some financial concessions to embark on this adventure.
+Knowing the cost of living at the location (or locations) of your choice will help you understand if your plan is feasible for your budget or if you will have to make some financial concessions to embark on your adventure.
+Ideally you will be able to set a target daily budget and keep to it.
+Nothing is more disapointing than being far from home in an amazing location and finding yourself finacially constrained because of weak budget planning, so give it a little thought before you leave!

 4. Start saving money